ickc/pandoc-amsthm/tests/model-target.md

 From the 1.0.2, we see that...

-Or we can use pandoc-crossref style 1.0.2 as well.

 ::: {.With_Space info="**This** is *markdown*."}
 **With Space** (**This** is *markdown*.)**.** *Environment name has a space, and is unnumbered.*